ColeGauerke/Client-Map/README.md

 The geocoder I used for this program was the googleV3 API.
 I experimented with nominatim and bing, but googleV3 was easily the most efficient.

 I completed this project for some volunteer work and am currently working to get the full 800+ client list uploaded to a live server for the company and for public access.

+The Project requires a personal API key from the google cloud servers